 Search for hotels and tours in Budapest.

 This cosmopolitan harbour city is one of my favourites in Germany.
 Hemmed in between the harbour and two lakes, Hamburg boasts stunning architecture, a vibrant nightlife and a classy culinary scene.
 Join a harbour cruise, stroll around the UNESCO World Heritage Speicherstadt, grab a fish sandwich at the Fischmarkt or climb to the top of St. Michael’s Church for magnificent views.
 If you’re a fan of toy trains and airplanes, you have to visit Miniatur Wunderland!
-Read more about things to do in Hamburg.
+Read more about things to do in Hamburg and things to see in Lubeck, a historic city near Hamburg.
+Hamburg is also the starting point of my recommended Northern Germany road trip route.

 Search for hotels and tours in Hamburg.

 Graz is Austria’s second largest city and though it isn’t as well known as its other Austrian sisters like Vienna or Salzburg, Graz offers a tantalising mix of history, culture, arts/design and food to visitors.
 The historic city centre is compact, making it perfect for a leisurely wander to soak up the laid-back atmosphere.
 Venture up the Schlossberg (Castle Hill) for beautiful panoramic views, indulge in the local culinary scene or discover the cool design shops.
-Look beyond the city and you’ll find more places of interest such as the historic Eggenberg Palace and the South Styrian Wine Road.
+Look beyond the city and you’ll find more places of interest such as the historic Eggenberg Palace, the South Styrian Wine Road and the impressive Rein Abbey.
 Read more about things to do in Graz and how to spend a few days in Graz.

 Search for hotels in Graz.